pdl/Articulate/Design.md

 - it should not force you into a url schema you don't want.

 It should be easy to add an Articulate component to a project with other functions.

-## Notes

-Each page component is loaded

-GET zone/foo/article/foo/section/2 # retrieval from cache

-GET zone/foo/article/foo/section/2/edit # retrieval from source.
-Once done, void cache.

-GET zone/foo/article/foo/comments/add/

-POST article

-A document looks in

-GET /permalink/slug

-IN FOLDER /content/

-The application can always retrieve a meta.yml file

-todo: write a slug sorter

-??
-Content requests are always JSON except that /article/foo calls unless they ask for JSON will default to the full HTML template plus

 ## Qs